The Russia Investigations: Is The Endgame Now In Sight?

 There are other prospective avenues for demonstrating a conspiracy aside from the Bannon-Stone-Assange nexus.

-Investigators believed in real time in 2016 that another Trump campaign junior foreign policy aide, Carter Page, was a Russian agent — among other potential subjects.
+Investigators believed in real time in 2016 that another Trump campaign junior foreign policy aide, Carter Page, was a Russian agent.
+He was one among other potential subjects.

 Donald Trump Jr., Jared Kushner, former campaign chairman Paul Manafort and then-Sen. Jeff Sessions also had contacts with Russians during important parts of 2016 and so on.
 There's no way to know now what any of that means.